-- have a sense of how negotiations are conducted on a bi- and plurilateral level, - have an increased awareness of the negotiation process and your own performance, understand the concepts and tools for analyzing and addressing negotiation situations in a variety of contexts, - understand the influence of human interests, goals, perceptions, and emotions on the negotiation process and the negotiation result, and to have gained awareness and skills in negotiation situations as well as confidence in negotiating.Lecturers
+- have a sense of how negotiations are conducted on a bi- and multilateral level, - have an improved awareness, - understand the concepts and tools for analysing and addressing negotiation situations from different contexts, - understand the influence of human interests, goals, perceptions, and emotions on the negotiation process and the negotiation result, and to - have gained awareness and skills in negotiation situations as well as confidence as a negotiator.

+Lecturers

-Prof. Dr. Felix Addor is the Deputy Director General of the Swiss Federal Institute of Intellectual Property (Swiss Ministry of Justice), the federal agency responsible for all intellectual property matters in Switzerland.
+Prof. Dr. Felix Addor serves as the Deputy Director General of the Swiss Federal Institute of Intellectual Property (Swiss Ministry of Justice), the federal agency in charge of all intellectual property matters in Switzerland.
 As the Institute's General Counsel and Director of the Legal and International Affairs Division, he has been responsible for all legal and policy matters regarding all fields of intellectual property at the national and international levels since 1999.
-He is responsible, among other things, for directing and supervising Swiss negotiating delegations at the relevant international fora, such as the World Trade Organization and the World Intellectual Property Organization, as well as at bilateral and plurilateral IP negotiations.
-He also co-chairs the Swiss Federal Interdepartmental Working Group on Public Health, Innovation, Trade and Intellectual Property, and is a Member of the Strategy Committee for Swiss Foreign Policy on Global Health.
+Among other things, he is responsible for the instruction and supervision of Swiss negotiating delegations to the relevant international fora, such as the World Trade Organization and the World Intellectual Property Organization, and to bilateral and plurilateral IP-negotiations.
+He also acts as Co-Head of the Swiss Federal Inter-Ministerial Working Group on Public Health, Innovation, Trade and IP, and is a Member of the Strategy Committee on Swiss global health foreign policy.

 In addition, Prof. Addor has been a member of the external faculty of the World Trade Institute since its establishment (1999).
 Since 2008, he has been a Professor ('Titular professor') at the Faculty of Law, University of Bern.
-He lectures on intellectual property law, international negotiations and global governance, and is, among others, coresponsible for the Model United Nations Seminar.
+He lectures on intellectual property law, international negotiations and global governance, and is, among others, coresponsible with Katie Rüegsegger for the Model United Nations Seminar.
 Moreover, since 2013 Prof. Addor has been a Senior Fellow at the Global Health Centre of the Graduate Institute of International and Development Studies, Geneva.
 Since 2020, he is a lecturer on international negotiation at the Law Faculty of the University of Zurich as well as a senior fellow at the Institute for Global Negotiations jointly hosted by the Chair of Political Philosophy of the University of Zurich and the Chair of Negotiation and Conflict Management of ETH Zurich.